Short on time? Here are the highlights:

 Reflecting strong academic, immigration, and commercial ties within the region, roughly a third of Egypt’s outbound students choose to study in Saudi Arabia or the UAE.

 The US remains the third most-popular destination and hosted just under 3,600 Egyptian students as of March 2019.
 While enrolment has been relatively flat in the US, Egyptian numbers have jumped upward in other destinations, notably in Canada, which hosted more than 2,500 Egyptian students in 2018 (an overall increase of 78% over the past five years).

 Other top destinations include France, the UK, and Malaysia, each with roughly 2,000 Egyptian students in 2017/18.
-As a recent from World Education News + Reviews points out, “Aside from the thriving educational exchange with both the UK and Malaysia, student flows to European countries are likely stimulated by access to scholarship funding.
+As a recent report from World Education News + Reviews points out, “Aside from the thriving educational exchange with both the UK and Malaysia, student flows to European countries are likely stimulated by access to scholarship funding.
 More than 1,000 Egyptian students have benefited from European Erasmus scholarships as of 2017, in addition to other funding opportunities.”

 For additional background, please see: